-Among dangers you can encounter on the streets of Djerba might be the harassment of women and of LGBT population.
+Among dangers you can encounter on the streets of Djerba might be the harassment of women and the LGBT population.

-LGBT are not welcome here and homosexuality is punishable by low and illegal.
+LGBT are not welcome here and homosexuality is punishable by law and illegal.

 Men in Tunisia tend to verbally harass western women on the streets, due to their image of western women they get over the media.